 The Winix 9500 was one of the top performers in our air cleaning testing.
-However, it was held back from a high overall score due to what we felt was an overcomplicated control panel and a heavy weight that made it difficult to move around.
+However, it was held back from a high overall score due to what we felt was an overcomplicated control panel and a hefty weight that made it difficult to move around.
 If you don't mind getting used to some finicky controls and don't plan to be moving your purifier around very much, the Winix is a great choice.
 However, over their lifetimes the Winix and the Coway AP-1512HH cost about the same, but the Coway weighs less, is easier to use, and offers similar performance.

 Pros: Excellent air cleaning performance, quiet operation